CallmeBOKE/Development-of-a-basic-GNSS-based-lateral-control-system-for-autonomous-vehicles/README.md

 ## 📌 Overview

-This repository accompanies the research titled:
+This repository accompanies the research titled :

+**"Development of a basic GNSS-based lateral control system for autonomous vehicles"**  by *Hongseung Kim* and *Yong-Gu Lee*

+🚘 **Goal**:

-**"Development of a basic GNSS-based lateral control system for autonomous vehicles"**  by *Hongseung Kim* and *Yong-Gu Lee* 🚘 **Goal**: This research aims to implement a robust lateral control system that overcomes key limitations such as the absence of path coordinate data and the use of minimal sensor configurations, relying solely on GNSS and IMU.
+This research aims to implement a robust lateral control system that overcomes key limitations such as the absence of path coordinate data and the use of minimal sensor configurations, relying solely on GNSS and IMU.

 ---